How to soften aquarium water (Quick and easy tips)

-Most tropical fish prefer fairly neutral to soft water with fewer minerals that they can absorb through their skin.
+Most tropical fish prefer neutral to soft water with slightly fewer minerals which they absorb through their skin.
 However, you will want to avoid your water from becoming too soft as this is generally more acidic (which can cause acid burns to your fish’s skin) and is generally more unstable.

 Hard water fish species like African Cichlids or Paradise fish will require you to raise the GH and KH, which can be accomplished by adding commercial buffers or adding acid-neutralizing minerals such as limestone or crushed coral rock.